Skip to content

 ImagePullBackOff image path, tag, or auth issue image name, pull secret, registry permissions

-CrashLoopBackOff process exits repeatedly container logs and exit reason
+CrashLoopBackOff process exits repeatedly logs --previous, exit code, liveness probe

 CreateContainerConfigError missing config or secret referenced ConfigMap or Secret existence